heatherlii/heatherlii.github.io/crm.md

 <!-- Testing -->
 <section id="Testing">
 	<h2>A/B Testing</h2>
-	<p><b>Purpose:</b> to gain feedback from other perspectives, and find a consolidated view on the screen's architecture</p>
-	<p>After completing multiple iterations and shifting direction, A/B testing was conducted within the Lab using Maze.
+	<p>After completing multiple iterations and shifting direction, A/B testing was conducted within the Lab to gain feedback from other perspectives, and find a consolidated view on the screen's architecture.
 To optimize the quality of feedback from participants, testing materials were separated into three different categories:</p>
 	<ol>
 		<li>Intra-section layout</li>
 		<li>Dashboard layout (i.e., inter-section)</li>